sp-hash/TeamBlackMiner/OPTIONS.md

                             TBMiner --maintenance-percent 1 --maintenance-wallet ****

--O --all-platforms 	        Add cl devices from all platforms.
+-O --all-platforms 	    Add OpenCL devices from all platforms.
                             Use this option if you are missing amd cards in the list.

+			    Example:

+			    TBMiner --all-platforms

 -7  --verthash-data         Set a path to the verthash data file.
+                            The verthash data file needs to be generated to mine Vertcoin.
+			    You only need to do this at the first run.
+			    Save the verthash data file and use this option to set the path.

                             Example: